COLI: A Hierarchical Efficient Compressor for Large Images: Experiments

-\item \textbf{Low-rank decomposition~\cite{denton2014exploiting}}: Weight matrices are decomposed via Singular Value Decomposition (SVD), retaining only dominant singular values to approximate the original weights with lower rank matrix.
-Specifically, we apply SVD to each convolutional and fully connected layer by reshaping their weight tensors into 2D matrices, then keep a predefined number of top singular values (e.g., rank = 250).
-The low-rank approximation replaces the original weights, effectively reducing parameter storage while preserving the network structure.
-We then estimate the parameter savings by comparing the original and decomposed matrix dimensions, and save the low-rank model for deployment. \end{itemize}
+\item \textbf{Low-rank decomposition~\cite{denton2014exploiting}}: Weight matrices are decomposed via Singular Value Decomposition (SVD), retaining only dominant singular values to approximate the original weights with a lower-rank form.
+Specifically, we apply SVD to each convolutional and fully connected layer by reshaping their weight tensors into 2D matrices, then keep a predefined number of top singular values, with the effective rank chosen according to the model setting.
+The resulting low-rank approximation is written back to the original layer weights and evaluated directly, without any retraining.
+The corresponding bpp is computed from the effective parameter count implied by the selected rank and matrix sizes. \end{itemize}

 We also explore the combinations such as “pruning + Hyper-Compression” and “low-rank decomposition + Hyper-Compression” to evaluate the possibility of stacked model compression to further boost the compression ratio.